tact-lang/docs-obsolete/tact-design.md

 1. Simple read/write of arbitrary elements.

 Cons of using Tuples:
-1. Necessity to deserialize into Cells when sending structure using `SENDRAWMSG` or when storing in the storage `c4`.
+1. The necessity to deserialize into Cells when sending structure using `SENDRAWMSG` or when storing in the storage `c4`.
 2. Expensive operations with tuples having more than 16 elements.

 #### Solution: Always use tuples
 Cells are designed for sending messages between actors and storing values in persistent storage `c4`.
 Instead, tuples are designed to represent algebraic data types (see 1.1.3 section of [TVM paper](https://ton-blockchain.github.io/docs/tvm.pdf)).

-Tuples have more simpler API which allows to get values from the tuple using 1 bytecode operation `INDEX` while extraction from cell require:
+Tuples have a simpler API which allows getting values from the tuple using 1 bytecode operation `INDEX` while extraction from cell requires:
-1. Create slice if not created.
+1. Create a slice if not created.
 2. Push bits to be skipped at the stack.
 3. Skip bits using `SDSKIPFIRST`.
 4. Read field.

-Tuple elements can be mutated using `SETINDEX` opcode while slice of cell can be mutated by:
+Tuple elements can be mutated using `SETINDEX` opcode while a slice can be mutated by:
-1. Create new builder.
+1. Create a new builder.
-2. Store all previous data before field need to be mutated.
+2. Store all previous data before the field needs to be mutated.
 3. Store mutated field.
 4. Store all other fields.

 Based on the above it is better to use tuples to represent data structures in the TVM.

 Suggestions:
-1. Warning lint when use struct definitions with more than 16 fields.
+1. Warning lint when using struct definitions with more than 16 fields.

 Unresolved questions:
-1. Should memory representation has stable rules or be a implement-details?
+1. Should memory representation has stable rules or be implement-details?
 2. Should we introduce Cell memory representation for messages or storage elements?

 ##### Struct as tuple
 Struct has fields and methods.
-Field is member represent variable data, while method is a function that operates on this data.
+Field is a member representing variable data, while a method is a function that operates on this data.

-It is possible to implement such "virtual table" like in typical OOP-languages such as C#, Java, but there are no need to do this in Tact.
-Tact isn't OOP language, so all methods can be converted to free functions, so there are no need to store methods next to struct instance.
+It is possible to implement such a "virtual table" like in typical OOP languages such as C# and Java, but there is no need to do this in Tact.
+Tact isn't OOP language, so all methods can be converted to free functions, so there is no need to store methods next to the struct instance.

 In TVM values are stored on a stack separately.
-So, there are no problems with memory alignments and there is no difference between the order of fields in stack.
-Fields of struct stored in the same order as they declared.
+So, there are no problems with memory alignments and there is no difference between the order of fields in a stack.
+Fields of a struct are stored in the same order as they are declared.

-Compiler can optimize memory representation.
-It can inline tuples as tensors if tuple is not used, or if this tuple used in other tuple.
-Compiler will always inline tuples consists of 0 or 1 element.
+The compiler can optimize memory representation.
+It can inline tuples as tensors if a tuple is not used, or if this tuple is used in another tuple.
+The compiler will always inline tuples consisting of 0 or 1 element.

 ##### Union as tuple
-Sum types can be stored like a struct but with addition 0-index field representing a discriminator.
+Sum-types can be stored like a struct but with an additional 0-index field representing a discriminator.

 TBD: Concrete memory model (see [discussion](https://github.com/tact-lang/docs/discussions/18)).

 ## Mutability

 All variables are immutable by default.
-To declare mutable variable user should use special keyword (TBD: `let mut` or `var`).
+To declare a mutable variable user should use a special keyword (TBD: `let mut` or `var`).

 Mutation occurs throught `<ident> = <expr>` syntax.
 TBD: `=`, `:=`, `<-` operator?